-To order supplies, indicate the quantity of each items needed.
-Fax or mail a copy of this form to CPHST Gulfport Lab at 228-822-3137 or barbara.moffett@usda.gov.
-If fax machines are not working, leave a message with the CPHST Gulfport Lab supplies manager at 228-822-3106.
-Please realize that it may be difficult to completely fill order for large quantities of materials.
+To order supplies, indicate the quantity of each item needed.
+Fax or email a copy of this form to CPHST in Mississippi at 228-822-3137 or robert.d.smith@aphis.usda.gov.
+If fax machines are not working, leave a message with the CPHST monitoring supplies manager at 228-323-5326.
+It may be difficult to fill orders for large quantities of materials.

-This is not an exhaustive supply list...items that are not listed here may be available through CPHST Gulfport Lab.
+This is not an exhaustive supply list...items that are not listed here may be available through CPHST.
 Not all supplies listed above are required for all pest control programs.